Katie Chancellor is a contemporary artist based in Ballarat, Australia.

 After completing post graduate studies in Visual Arts at the VCA in 2016, Katie relocated from Melbourne to the beautiful heritage city of Ballarat with her husband John and labrador Nugget Chops Chancellor Wigg.
 They now have a beautiful son George, born in July 2020 in the middle of the pandemic.

 Katie spent an amazing twelve months in her Ballarat CBD studio and shop thanks to the Ballarat Evolve program.
-She now works from home selling pieces via her online shop and various other local retailers.
+She now works from her home studio selling pieces via her online shop and various other local retailers.
+Katie is currently working on her first solo show at Off the Kerb Gallery, Fitzroy to be held in January 2022.